Dendroaeschna

 commonly known as a wide-faced darner.

 Dendroaeschna conspersa is a medium-sized, brown to black dragonfly with pale markings.

 It is endemic to eastern Australia, where it inhabits lowland streams.

+Etymology

+The genus name Dendroaeschna is derived from the Greek δένδρον (dendron, "tree"), combined with -aeschna, a suffix commonly used for dragonflies associated with the Aeshna group.
+The name may refer to the tree-like pattern of venation in the wings.

+The species name conspersa is derived from the Latin conspersus ("sprinkled with"), likely referring to the thorax and abdomen being marked with pea-green spots on a rich chocolate-brown background.